Effective January 1, 2023

 3. Assignments and Booking Contracts on the Platform

-Companies and Recruiters may: (1) invite their own Workers to the Platform (“Trusted Contacts”) to manage their relationship and Assignments with the Trusted Contacts through the Platform, and/or (2) use the Platform’s marketplace to connect with other Workers who will perform Assignments for the Company through the Platform.
+Companies and staffing agencies may: (1) invite their own Workers to the Platform (“Trusted Contacts”) to manage their relationship and Assignments with the Trusted Contacts through the Platform, and/or (2) use the Platform’s marketplace to connect with other Workers who will perform Assignments for the Company through the Platform.

 Companies may post Assignments and Workers may submit bids for such Assignments via the Platform.
 When a bid is placed by the Worker, the Company may either accept or reject the bid.
 Once a bid for an Assignment is accepted, the Booking Contract is automatically generated.
 The terms of the Assignment are incorporated by reference into a Booking Contract, a legally binding agreement between the Company and Worker.
 A Booking Contract is not in force until it has been agreed and accepted by both Parties via the Platform.